Is What I’m Telling Myself True?

 We think a lot.

 Thoughts move through the mind constantly, most of them unnoticed.
 Some are practical and helpful — get up, make coffee, answer that email.
-Others are less so.
-And it’s usually the unhelpful ones that get loudest when we’re trying to change something.
+Others are less so and it's usually the unhelpful ones that get loudest when we're trying to change something.

-When people feel stuck, it rarely has much to do with what’s happening on the outside.
+When people feel stuck, it rarely has much to do with what's happening on the outside.
 It has everything to do with the way their thinking has narrowed around the situation.
-Certain thoughts begin to feel absolute.
-Convincing.
-Final.
+Certain thoughts begin to feel absolute, convincing, final and when a thought feels true, we act as if it is.

 Is this actually true?